-Stevia is an all natural sweetener.
+Stevia is an all-natural sweetener that works great in lemonade.
 It comes from the Stevia rebaudiana plant that originated in South America.
 The purified extract from the leaves has 200 times the sweetness of sugar and doesn’t raise your blood sugar level.

 - 3 lemons

-- 1 spring of peppermint or spearmint
+- A few sprigs of peppermint or spearmint

 - 1 quart of water

 - 1 to 2 tsp of powdered Stevia

 If you love freshly squeezed lemonade, I really find that a lemon reamer is a huge time saver.
 I really like this one because it keeps the seeds out of my drink.

 This product presentation was made with AAWP plugin.